Butternut Wood

 SEASONING Butternut wood dries slowly with little degradation.
 Medium movement.

-USES High-class and utility joinery, interior trim, cabinet fitments, furniture, boxes, crates, veneer, panelling.
+USES High-class and utility joinery, interior trim, cabinet fitments, furniture, boxes, crates, veneer, paneling.

 COMMENTS Excellent carving wood.
 Used as a substitute for Black Walnut.